-I didn't think I would ever say this, but driving in Vietnam is probably more frenetic than Thailand.
+I didn't think I would ever say this, but driving in Vietnam is probably crazier than driving in Thailand.
+There, I said it.
 In some ways it is similar to Thailand, but in other ways it is very different.

 Green light - Go, Amber light - Go, Red light - Still Can Go

 Thais drive a lot faster and lot more aggressively.
 When a Thai starts sounding his horn you know he is angry and there is a chance that weapons might come into play.
-Vietnamese sound their horns, but there is no anger or aggression.
+Vietnamese sound their horns all the time, but there is no anger or aggression.